+HVO has consulted with relevant government agencies during the preparation of the Rehabilitation Management Plan (RMP).
+Further consultation will be undertaken for any future revisions of the RMP.
 Ongoing consultation is undertaken with the Community Consultative Committee (CCC).
 The CCC for HVO provides a forum for important community discussion with community representatives acting as the point of contact to provide feedback between HVO and near neighbours.
 The CCC is required to meet three times a year and discusses operational plans for the operation including mining progress, proposed disturbance and proposed/completed rehabilitation.
-Additional consultation will be undertaken with relevant agencies in the next 12 months regarding the HVO Continuation Project.
-The Project EIS is currently being assessed.
-The EIS includes an updated mine staging and rehabilitation schedule based upon the proposed mining sequence of the Project.
+Additional consultation will be undertaken with relevant agencies in the next three years regarding the HVO Continuation Project.